Roller Boogie: Plot

 Terry goes home and has a row with her mother.
-She wants to give up her dreams of playing Classical Flute at Juilliard School and win a roller disco contest at the beach.
-Her mother is shocked, enough so she needs a Valium.
-Terry decided to run away.
+She wants to give up her dreams of playing classical flute at Juilliard School and win a roller disco contest at the beach.
+Her mother is shocked by this, enough so that she begins taking Valium.
+Terry decides to run away.
 The next morning, she calls and invites Bobby to breakfast where she apologizes.
 He wants to skate with her, but on his terms: no money; he calls the shots.
-Through a series of outdoor scenes, we see them work together to form a routine.
+Through a series of outdoor scenes, they work together to form a routine.

-Unfortunately, Jammer's is about to be sold to a ruthless mob developer.
-Bobby and Terry are clued into this plot and try to get her father, a lawyer, to help.
-But he refuses.
+Jammer's is about to be sold to a ruthless mobster land developer Thatcher, who is wrangling the rink's owner, Delany.
+Bobby and Terry are clued into this plot and unsuccessful attempt to get her father, a lawyer, to help.
 While Terry is performing at a lush outdoor party, some of the young men sneak up, causing chaos.
 As a result, a group of distinguished guests falls into the swimming pool.
 This ruins the concert, as well as the party and its ceremonial cake.
 Terry gets reprimanded and slapped by her father for her running away, as well as for hanging out with her radical friends.
 The skaters find evidence, in the form of a cassette tape recording of the invalid ordeal, to kill the deal.
 Through a wild chase on the streets near the canal zone of Venice, they race to get it to the cops on time.
 They do, the mobsters are hauled off and the Boogie Contest is on.
 Terry and Bobby skate their routine and win.